Research table: Abortion and breast cancer risk

 Prospective cohort studies are much more likely to give accurate results on topics such as abortion.
 These studies gather sensitive information before women are diagnosed with breast cancer.
 This helps limit biased reporting.

-Large cohort studies (see table below) show abortion does not increase the risk of breast cancer.
+Large, prospective cohort studies (see table below) show women who have an abortion do not have an increased risk of breast cancer.

 Learn more about abortion and breast cancer risk.